flexera-public/policy_templates/cost/google/cud_expiration/README.md

 - Add New credentials (GC_SA_CLIENT_EMAIL and GC_SA_PRIVATE_KEY) *if does not exists* under RightScale cloud management Design -> Credentials.
 - The value for credentials can be found in IAM & admin -> service accounts under Google-cloud platform.

-Note: The Service Account in GCP should have *owner role*